namoopsoo/namoopsoo.github.io/content/changelog/_index.md

 ## 2024-09
 ### Logged
 - First [escape room](https://theescapegame.com/brooklyn/) experience.
 Have to thank my mom for organizing this !
 (2025-09-24).
+- Woodstock VA, perhaps furthest west I have been in Virginia so far (2024-09-17).

 ## 2024-07
 ### First